knpuniversity/easyadminbundle/knpu/csv-export.md

 Next, pass the sort direction and then the sort field: `$this->request->query->get('sortField')`.
 Finally, pass in the `dql_filter` option: `$this->entity['list']['dql_filter']`.

 This is kind of cool.
-We're use the `entity` configuration array - which is always full of goodies - to actually read the `list` key and the `dql_filter` key below it.
+We're using the `entity` configuration array - which is always full of goodies - to actually read the `list` key and the `dql_filter` key below it.
 If we have a DQL filter on this entity, the CSV export will know about it!